BrainsoupFactory/moment-neural-network/README.md

 After training is finished, you should find four files in the **./checkpoint/mnist/** folder：

-- two model files that contain the trained model parameters with extension .pth
+- Two '.ph' files which contain the trained model parameters.
-- the config file used for running the training with extension .yaml
+- One '.yaml' file which is a copy of the config file used for running the training the model.
-- one log file that records the model performance during the training with extension .txt
+- One '.txt' log file that prints the standard output during training (such as model performance).
-- one directroy called `mnn_net_snn_result` that stores the simulation result of the SNN reconstructed from the trained MNN
+- One directroy called `mnn_net_snn_result` that stores the simulation result of the SNN reconstructed from the trained MNN (if enabled).

 ## Configure the MNN model

 Let's review the content of **mnist.yaml**.

-To specify the architecture of MNN, you can modify the `MODEL` section.
+The `MODEL` section is for specifying the architecture of MNN.
-The settings under `meta` provide the information about model construction.
+`meta`: meta information about model construction.
+- `arch`: specifies the model architecture.
 Currently only mlp-like architecture is available (`arch: mnn_mlp`).
-The setting `mlp_type` indicates the kind of mlp to be built.
+- `mlp_type`: indicates the kind of mlp to be built.
 For `mnn_mlp`, the model contains one input layer, arbitrary number of hidden layers, and a linear decoder.
+`mnn_mlp`: detailed model specification for mlp
-You can change the widths of each layer by modifying the values under `structrue`.
-The setting `num_class` specifies the output dimension.
+- `structure`: you can change the widths of each layer by modifying the values under this field.
+- `num_class`: specifies the output dimension.
-See `mnn.models.mlp` for further details.
+See `mnn.models.mlp` for under-the-hood details.

-Next, The `CRITERION` section indicate the training criterion such as the loss function.
+The `CRITERION` section indicate the training criterion such as the loss function.
+`name`: the name for the loss function.
+Currently supports ...
+`source`: the name of the directory where the loss function is defined.
+`arg`: input arguments to the loss function.
 The code will try to find the criterion from `source` that match the `name` and pass required `args` to it.
-I have implemented a family of criteria for MNN, see `mnn_core.nn.criterion` for further details.
+See `mnn_core.nn.criterion` for under-the-hood details.

 Similarly, the optimzer and data augmentation policy are defined under `OPTIMIZER` and `DATAAUG_TRAIN/VAL`, correspoding to the pytorch implementations (`torch.optim` and `torchvision.transforms` ).

-Alternality, you can rewrite your own functions of `MnistTrainFuncs` in the script **mnist.py**.

 There are some advanced options in the config file: